Nexusoft/NexusInterface/docs/Tritium_Upgrade_FAQ.md

 #### What do I get for free?

-When you create a Sig Chain you will be allocated a `default` and a `trust` nexus account
+When you create a new Signature Chain we automatically create a `default` and a `trust` NXS account.
+It is free to make other accounts, but fee apply if you give them a name.

-#### What are NameSpaces?
+#### Should I give people my username?

-Namespaces like Names are just objects that point to other addresses.
-You can work with name spaces by using the formula `{namespace}:{name}`.
-For example a users default account will be at `user1:defualt`.
+This is up to you.
+One neat feature of Nexus is the ability to use names instead of account addresses.
+For example a users default NXS account will be called `defualt`.
+However if you want to have someone else send to your account then they have to prefix it with your username, e.g. `user1:defualt` which requires them to know your username.
+Your username - and the genesis hash which is derived from it - allows other users visibility into your signature chain, including the accounts, tokens, assets and anything else your chain owns.
+If you prefer privacy, then you may give out your account address instead (the long sequence of characters starting with an 8 that looks a lot like your old legacy addresses).

 #### Does that mean I can send someone NXS using their username?